Example of Experiences from the Entrepreneurship for Kids Program By Galit Zamler - Program Developer

-The guests were impressed by the entrepreneurial culture of the school, the many projects carried out and by the diverse curriculum that nurtures the children's important life skills.
+The guests were impressed by the entrepreneurial culture of the school, the many projects carried out and by the diverse curriculum that nurtures the children's important life skills from an early age.

 In terms of the Entrepreneurship for Kids Program, it is a great satisfaction to see a school, which started its way in the entrepreneurial world accompanied by the program, taking off on its own.

 As part of the tour, the educators observed a school panel attended by the principal, teachers, student representatives and the chairman of parents committee.